pkpkpk/fress/readme.md

 (fress/write-object writer e) ;=> OK!
 ```

-Fress will automatically test if each written object is an instance of a registered write handler, so this will also work for `js/TypeError`, `js/SyntaxError` etc.
++ __Fress will automatically test if each written object is an instance of a registered type->write-handler pair.__ So write-error will also work for `js/TypeError`, `js/SyntaxError` etc

++ types that can share a writehandler but are not prototypically related can be made to share a write handler by passing them as seq in the handler entry key ie `(create-writer out :handlers {[typeA typeB] writer})`

 So now let's try reading our custom type: